 Alternatives to Tax Refund Cash Advance Emergency Loans

 Tax refund cash advance emergency loans may come with high rates and fees which may be difficult to afford.
 Before you lock into a loan you would find challenging to repay, consider alternatives.

 If there’s no way to put your emergency on hold until you get your refund, look for cash advances or installment loans from another source.

 Looking for loan companies in your state is a good start.

 You may come across online direct lenders who work with you directly.
 This means that they are only the lender you apply with and they will have control over your loan at every step.

 Still have questions about what a direct lender is?
 Check out these FAQs about online borrowing to find the answers.

 Browse around to make sure you get the best possible rates for your needs.
-You may get a quick cash loan, even if bad credit usually stands in your way.
+You may get a quick cash loan with a fast application process, even if bad credit usually stands in your way.
 Just make sure you can afford these alternative cash loans before you apply.